pflanze/functional-perl/docs/howto.md

 cumulation of time needed to deallocate the list (bad for soft real-time latency).
-But weakening of non-lazy lists will/would be more painful to handle for users, as it's more common to reuse them than their lazy cousins.
+But weakening of non-lazy lists will/would be more painful to handle for users, as it's more common to reuse them than their lazy cousins, and thus functions in the functional-perl libraries for non-lazy lists do not weaken their arguments.
 Arguably it would really be best to make the language handle lifetimes automatically (lexical variable analysis), it would benefit both the lazy and non-lazy cases.
 (Side note: *some* streams, i.e. those with a definition that uses earlier elements of themselves, have reference cycles, and will need weakening of the head even with the lexical analysis; but this should be a special case that should be fine to handle accordingly.)

 ### See also